telerik/ajax-docs/controls/menu/context-menus/radcontextmenu-object.md

 </telerik:RadContextMenu>
 ````

->note For the targets to work in the Opera Browser, **RadContextMenu** needs right-clicks allowed.
+>tip For the targets to work in the Opera Browser, **RadContextMenu** needs right-clicks allowed.
 This is done by using *"Tools -> Preferences -> Advanced -> JavaScript options -> Allow script to receive right clicks"* .
 In addition, because of browser limitations, on right-click both **RadContextMenu** and the standard browser context menu are displayed.
 A workaround to the latter problem is using the ESC key to hide the default browser context menu.
 >